CybercentreCanada/CCCS-Yara/README.md

 ## Components

 yara_validator.py:		This is the validator library.
-It is used to verify specified the yara rule has specified metadata information, autogenerates some of the tags and sorts the tags in the canonical order with all 'unknown' metadata information appended to the bottom.
+It is used to validate the metadata section of yara rules.
+It verifies specified metadata information, auto-generates some of metadata information and resorts the metadata information into the canonical order with all 'unknown' metadata information appended to the bottom.

 - [CCCS_Yara.yml](https://github.com/CybercentreCanada/CCCS-YARA-Validator/blob/master/CCCS_Yara.yml):        This is the definition of the CCCS YARA Standard in the .yml format.
 (Limitation: This file is provided to show what fields are expected, currently the yara_validator dosen't use this file directly, this will be addressed in a future release.)